 Slaughterbots are here.

-We must act now to prohibit these weapons.
+The era in which algorithms decide who lives and who dies is upon us.
+We must act now to prohibit and regulate these weapons.

 What’s the problem?

-Weapons that use algorithms to kill, rather than human judgement, are immoral and a grave threat to national and global security.
+Weapons that use algorithms to kill, and are not controlled by human judgement, are immoral and a grave threat to national and global security.

-1. Immoral: Algorithms are incapable of comprehending the value of human life, and so should never be empowered to decide who lives and who dies.
-Indeed, the United Nations Secretary General António Guterres agrees that “machines with the power and discretion to take lives without human involvement are politically unacceptable, morally repugnant and should be prohibited by international law.”
+Algorithms are incapable of comprehending the value of human life, and so should never be empowered to decide who lives and who dies.
+The United Nations Secretary General António Guterres agrees that “machines with the power and discretion to take lives without human involvement are politically unacceptable, morally repugnant and should be prohibited by international law.”

 A vision of the near future…